gerth2/esp32PythonRIO/readme.md

 # TODO

+* Attempt removing threads to see if that helps web performance
 * read in joystick data
 * Improve UI clarity on which mode you are in
 * Test wheel rotation sensors